Moonlite-S/dotfiles/README.md

 # dotfiles

-My custom dotfiles, named Sakura Miku, a pastel pink themed rice configuration.
+My custom dotfiles, a pastel pink themed rice configuration.
+Might have branches that have different themes.

 ## Files